Confidence set for mixture order selection: Discussion and future directions

 \section{Discussion and future directions}

 The proposed set estimator provides a principled approach to addressing uncertainty in mixture order selection, and offers a new approach to overcome the limitations of single-model selection.
 Our numerical studies highlight the risk of model misspecification, even for selection-consistent criteria like BIC in large-sample settings.
-The MSCS approach mitigates such a risk by identifying a set of plausible models, which remains small when BIC is used as the reference.
+The MSCS approach mitigates this risk by identifying a set of plausible models, which remains relatively small when BIC is used as the reference.
 As shown in the proof of Theorem \ref{thm:coverage}, we establish that $ \mathbb{P}(k_0 \in \hat{\Gamma}) \geq 1 - \alpha\mathbb{P}(\hat{k} \neq k_0)$ for sufficiently large $n$.
-This implies that the nominal coverage level \( 1 - \alpha \) tends to be conservative when $\hat{k}$ is selected using a consistent method.
-The probability $\mathbb{P}(\hat{k} \neq k_0)$ is expected to influence the MSCS size by affecting the power of the likelihood ratio test.
-Future research should explore the extent of these effects.
-Additionally, extending our approach to broader model families, such as multivariate Gaussian, skewed, or finite mixture of regression models, would enhance its applicability but requires the derivation of novel distributional results or reliance on resampling methods to approximate the null distribution of the likelihood ratio test.
+This suggests that the nominal coverage level \( 1 - \alpha \) might be conservative when $\hat{k}$ is selected using a consistent method.
+The probability $\mathbb{P}(\hat{k} \neq k_0)$ is expected to influence the MSCS size by affecting the power of the test.
+Future research should investigate how different selection procedures affect this probability and, in turn, the size and coverage properties of the resulting MSCS.
+In addition, moving beyond first-order asymptotics via bootstrap calibration would be especially useful in mixture models, where the null distribution of the likelihood ratio statistic is challenging due to non-identifiability and boundary effects.